nicobao/personal-notebook/004_choosing_api_tech.md

 - huge complexity especially on the backend
 - plenty of abstract concepts to grasp: query arguments, input arguments, fragments, input types, union types, directives...
 - "new solution creates new problems"
 - performance issues: you can very easily overflow a database with a crazy amount of requests without expecting it.
-Quote from the video above: "If you have an array of friends, and each friend object has an array of mutual friends, if you don't take into account in your GraphQL Server, you might end up making an exponential amount of requests in your server, because GraphQL fetching is naive.
-The solution in the GraphQL ecosystem is adding a caching layer between the GraphQL Server and the Database."
-But caching is very complex.
-Understand where the performance problems come from is not easy to spot.
+Quote from the video above: "If you have an array of friends, and each friend object has an array of mutual friends, and if you don't take that into account in your GraphQL Server, you might end up making an exponential amount of requests in your server, because GraphQL fetching is naive.
+The solution in the GraphQL ecosystem is adding a caching layer between the GraphQL Server and the Database.
+But caching comes with a cost and is very complex".
+Understanding where the performance problems come from is not easy to spot.
 - caching in the frontend is not easy, like it would be for an HTTP Request.
-You have to use another layer of library to do it.
+You have to use specialized libraries to do it.
 - error responses are not standardized and not explicit
-- subscribtions (publish/subscribe WebSocket for GraphQL) is very complex
+- subscribtions (~WebSocket for GraphQL) is very complex
 - GraphQL relay is solving problems for large-scale applications, which most of us aren't dealing with

-### gRPC (buf)
+### gRPC (protobuf and buf)

 In gRPC, you define your API in a statically typed Intermediary Definition Language (IDL) named Protobuf.
 You define types and functions which are Remote Procedure Calls (RPC).
 It's a little bit like the Schema for your API.